Typhoon Yagi: Retirement

 On February 20, 2025, PAGASA retired the name Enteng from its rotating naming lists due to the damage and loss of life it caused.
 It will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
 It will be replaced with Edring for the 2028 season.

 At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Yagi, along with eight others, would be retired from the naming lists for the Western Pacific.
+At their 58th Session in March 2026, the name was replaced with Tomo, which means stern deck (Puppis) in Japanese.